-Website: www.thedjwschool.com

-emma@thedjwschool.com info@thedjwschool.com
+Website: www.djwtalent.co.uk emma@thedjwschool.com info@thedjwschool.com

-DJW Office: 01642 049349
+DJW Office: 07855505551

-THE DJW SCHOOL OF ACTING KEEPING THINGS RIGHT DOCUMENT
+THE DJW MASTERCLASSES & PRIVATE TUITION KEEPING THINGS RIGHT DOCUMENT

-The DJW School of Acting endeavours to continue our efforts in educating our staff, students and parents by keeping things right in the workspace and ensuring a smooth running of the school.
-DJW pride ourselves on offering outstanding communication on the running of the school and agency.
+DJW Talent endeavours to continue efforts in educating our staff, clients, students and parents by keeping things right in the workspace and ensuring a smooth running of Masterclasses, Services and Agency approaches.
+DJW pride ourselves on offering outstanding communication on the running of the workshops and agency.
 We encourage feedback to help us improve all aspects of the running of the company.

-THIS DOCUMENT WILL BE UPDATED EVERY 12 MONTHS
+THIS DOCUMENT WILL BE REVIEWED | UPDATED EVERY 12 MONTHS

-(Please check the bottom right hand corner of each page)
+(Please check the bottom right hand corner of each page to ensure you have received a date accurate version of this document)